Urogynaecology deals with the diagnosis and treatment of pelvic floor dysfunction.

-When physiotherapy and medication are not effective, surgery could be an option.
+When physiotherapy and medication don't work, surgery could be an option.

-For more information on the urogynaecological procedures we perform, take a look at the information leaflets on the Your Pelvic Floor website(external link).
+For more information on the urogynaecological procedures we perform, take a look at the information leaflets on the Your Pelvic Floor website().

 To access this service you will need a referral from your GP or doctor.
 You cannot self-refer.
 For more information see our page on getting an appointment.

 Location: Level 6, Building 4, Greenlane Clinical Centre